lofar-astron/factor/doc/source/facetselfcal.rst

         Create datamaps suitable for DPPP concatenation.

     concat_data, concat_corr
-        Run DPPP to concatenate all bands together
+        Run DPPP to concatenate all bands together.

     copy_column
         Copy the ``CORRECTED_DATA`` column so that a single MS file has all needed columns.